General information and tips for prospective fellowship applicants

 • Selection based on academic achievement and potential to succeed in the proposed study abroad experience; commitment to international education to fulfill academic and career goals; commitment to seek work in the federal government; and the quality and appropriateness of the proposed program.

-• Application usually due in mid-January.
+• Application is usually due in mid-January.

 *Davis Projects for Peace

-• Successful applicants will use their creativity to design projects and employ innovative techniques for conflict resolution, reconciliation, building understanding and breaking down barriers that cause conflict, and finding solutions for resolving conflict and maintaining peace.
+• Successful applicants will use their creativity to design projects and employ innovative techniques for conflict resolution, reconciliation, building understanding breaking down barriers that cause conflict, and finding solutions for resolving conflict and maintaining peace.

 • $10,000 grant for summer grassroots project designed to resolve conflict and maintain peace